-Use caution when exploring the rocky coast, churn, and spouting horns of water.
+Use caution when exploring the rocky coast, churning, and spouting horns of water.
 Beware of sneaker waves and slippery rocks.
 Never turn your back on the ocean.
 Stay back from undercut chasm edges.

 Oregon’s Coast is an amazing place with a variety of awe-inspiring geological formations.
-The locations in this article are live-in-the-moment type of places.
+The locations in this article are live-in-the-moment types of places.
 Photos don’t do justice to the natural beauty found here.

 I hope you found this article meaningful.
 Have you been to some of these places?
 I’d love to hear about your experiences.
 Please leave any comments or questions below.
 Thank you for reading.

 If you’re looking to build your own home-based business like we have with this webpage, check out Wealthy Affiliate.